Equipping you for a changing world

 - are approved Mathematics and Statistics units.

 To satisfy broadening requirements you must include at least one Category A broadening unit in your course.
 You can count up to two Category A broadening units offered in your degree as broadening units.
-For example, if you are taking the Bachelor of Arts course you can include up to two Category A broadening units from Arts—your remaining broadening units must be selected from units offered only in other degrees (Commerce, Design or Science).
-You can take additional Category A broadening units from those offered in your degree (if you have space to take them as electives), but they won’t count towards meeting your broadening requirements.
+For example, if you are taking the Bachelor of Arts course you can include up to two Category A broadening units from Arts—your remaining broadening units must be selected from units offered only in other degrees (Commerce, Biomedical Science or Science).
+You can take additional Category A broadening units from those offered in your degree (if you have space to take them as electives), but they won't count towards meeting your broadening requirements.

 The list of broadening units will identify whether a Category A broadening unit is offered in your degree.